Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ### Code

 The JavaScript code used to create the quiz was based around two tutorials found on YouTube.
 I originally started basing the code on the [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) video on how to [Build a Quiz App with Javascript](https://www.youtube.com/watch?v=riDzcEQbX6k&list=PLyn9ak24qaCvBSsurq-Q1fGKEXXUzsJmf&index=2&t=718s) before discovering [James Q Quicks](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) video on how to [Build a Quiz App (3)](https://www.youtube.com/watch?v=zZdQGs62cR8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=5).
+This approach worked better for the type of quiz I was aiming to build for this project.

 Other tutorials and code examples used in the project: